Last Updated on September 1, 2023

 Mix the Solution

-It is optional to stir in the water to the salt mixture in the humidifier’s water chamber.
+Stirring in the water to the salt mixture in the humidifier’s water chamber is optional.
 Since adding salt to the water causes the temperature to rise, the water boiling inside the humidifier inevitably causes the water to stir up and mix among itself.

 However, if you use coarse and chunky salt in your humidifier, it’s suggested that you stir things up to speed up the process of incorporating the salt in the water.